 These Chinese-style garlic green beans are the perfect side dish.
 The green beans are flash fried, which gently blisters the skin but keeps the center tender and lightly crisp.
 Then, sauté the green beans with a ton of minced garlic to get this mouth-watering side dish.
+If you need a cooking demonstration, watch the video below (or within the recipe card).
 Serve with my pork and cabbage potstickers and jasmine rice!

 When Mama Lin visited a few weeks ago, she was so excited to show me how to make her garlic green beans.
 It is something she started cooking recently for my family back home, and everyone loves it!

 The unique quality about this dish is that the green beans are flash fried.
 This quickly blisters a thin layer of the skin, causing it to wrinkle.
 You only need to fry the beans for 1 to 2 minutes, which will keep the center tender and lightly crisp.
 When you bite into the green beans, you can taste the blistered skin and tender center in every bite.
 It’s so delicious!

 After you wash the green beans, make sure to dry them thoroughly.
 You don’t want the beans to be wet because you’ll be dropping the beans into hot oil.
 Any water going into hot oil will cause the oil to splatter violently.

 Usually, I spin the green beans in a salad spinner and spread the beans over a towel to air dry for 30 minutes to 1 hour.

 TIPS FOR FRYING GREEN BEANS

 I like to fry the green beans inside a smaller narrow-bottomed wok because I don’t need to use as much oil for frying.
 For this recipe, I used about 1/2 cup safflower oil.
 If you don’t have a small wok, a small saucepan works, too.
 Just use tongs to remove the beans from the saucepan.